Date: Thursday, May 30, 2024

 • Jasvinder (Jessie) Singh, for a term of 2 years

-Requirement: This motion requires the approval of 50% + 1 of AGM voters in order to be carried.
+Requirement: This motion requires the approval of the majority of votes cast in order to be carried.

 Background: This By-law amendment brings RECO into compliance with ONCA or The Not-For-Profit Corporations Act of Ontario (ONCA).